sreerajchintham/Sonus-Flow/README.md

 Sonus Flow is a Web Application built using Streamlit and deployed via Streamlit Community Cloud.

 ### **What is Sonus Flow?**
 Sonus Flow is a personal project designed to convert light novel chapters into audio files seamlessly.
-It allows users to take any chapter from "https://novelbin.com/" and generate an audio file for listening.
+It allows users to take any chapter from (Novel Bin)[https://novelbin.com/] and generate an audio file for listening.

 ### **Features:**
 - Scrapes and retrieves novel content using **requests** and **BeautifulSoup**.